 1. To gain an understanding of Nordic literature in a broad context, including a knowledge of writers, literary movements, historical and national contexts.

 2. To exercise tools for literary analysis and to improve interpretative skills for discussing and writing critically about culture, literature, and society.

 3. To acquire the ability to identify the structure and narrative techniques of literary genres, such as the literary tale, the drama, and the novel.

 General method of instruction

 Open to all students with an interest in reading great literature.
 Advanced undergraduates students with interest in Comparative Literature, Drama, English, History, European Studies, Scandinavian Studies and/or Women Studies (GWSS) are especially well prepared for this course.

 Class assignments and grading

-Grades will be based on a midterm and final exam, participation in class discussions, as well as some writing assignments.
+Grades will be based on an exam, participation in class discussions, as well as some writing assignments.
 The principle assignment is the development of a term paper which relates in an original way to the concerns and themes of the course.

-10% participation/class discussions 10% midterm essay exam 10% final essay exam 20% short response papers or critical essays (1 - 2 pages) 10% term paper proposal 40% term paper Writing (W) Credit available for this course.
+10% participation/class discussions & "class conference" 20% course exam 20% four short response papers or critical essays (1 - 2 pages) 10% term paper proposal 40% term paper Writing (W) Credit for the course.